MicrosoftDocs/mixed-reality/mixed-reality-docs/point-and-commit.md

 ![](images/Transition-Between-Near-And-Far-720px.jpg)<br>

 ## 2D slate interaction
 A 2D Slate is a holographic container hosting 2D app contents, such as web browser.
-The design concept for far interacting with a 2D slate is to use hand rays to point and air tap to commit.<br><br>
+The design concept for far interacting with a 2D slate is to use hand rays to point and air tap to commit.<br>

-For interacting with the slate contact:<br><br>
+For interacting with the slate contact:<br>

 * Users can point at a hyperlink or a button then air tap to activate it.
 * Users can use one hand to perform [Navigation](coming-soon.md) gesture to scroll a slate content up and down.